ispapadakis/pytorch-generative-adversarial-networks/README.md

 - Define Conditional Expectations using Torch clamp function, a variant of ReLU.
 Apply weights to increase their gradient close to boundary points.
 - Modify optimizer settings (SGD momentum)

+## RESULTS
+Measure success rate as done in our reference:
+- Observe distribution of "fake" images after 10 replications (each replication ends after 5,000 epochs)
+- Visually inspect "fake" image distribution histograms.
+- Report how many times "fake" distributions would pass for triangular

+### I. 4-Moments Method
+Success here is literally in the eye of the beholder.
+All resulting "fake" distributions have a mode at their center, which is close to 4.
+They lie far from the original of a uniform distribution and much closer to the triangular distribution.

+We call the sucess rate here **9.25/10**.
+We deem 0.50 points as lost in replication 1, where the right tail is too fat for triangular.
+Also, 0.25 points are lost in replication 6, as both tails are excessively fat.

+### II.
+Conditional Expectations